A-Momin/noteshub/nts/notes_yml.md

 #### Node:

 -   A "node" refers to a basic unit of data within a YAML document.
-Nodes represent values or data structures that can be scalar, mapping, or sequence types.
+Nodes represent values or data structures that can be `scalar`, `mapping`, or `sequence` types.
 -   Nodes are the basic building blocks of a YAML document and can be nested to create more complex data structures.
 Each node in a YAML document is identified by its position within the document, which is determined by its level of indentation relative to other nodes.
 -   Nodes can also be tagged with a data type using a tag or a built-in YAML tag.
 This helps ensure that the data is correctly interpreted when read by different programming languages or applications.